-Riding this vehicle without wearing an approved helmet, eye protection and protective clothing.
-Passenger should also have an approved helmet with a rigid chin guard.
+Riding this vehicle without wearing an approved helmet (with rigid chin guard for the passenger), eye protection and protective clothing.

-The following items concern the operator and the passenger:
+For the operator and the passenger:

-- riding without an approved helmet increases the chances of a severe head injury or death in the event of an accident - riding without eye protection can result in an accident and increases the chances of a severe injury in the event of an accident - riding without protective clothing increases the chances of severe injury in the event of an accident.
+- riding without an approved motorcycle helmet increases the chances of a severe head injury or death in the event of an accident - riding without eye protection can result in an accident and increases the chances of a severe injury in the event of an accident - riding without protective clothing increases the chances of severe injury in the event of an accident.

-Always wear an approved helmet that fits properly.
+Always wear an approved motorcycle helmet that fits properly.
 You should also wear: